 Problem definition

 The high cooling demand together with the vast supply of solar resource in Abu Dhabi, and more generally in the Middle East, suggests that solar energy for cooling is a highly practical approach.
-Meteorological data shows that Abu Dhabi has a yearly sum of around 2044 (KWh/m2) of global solar irradiation on a horizontal surface was and direct normal irradiation of around 1800 (KWh/m2) [2].
+Meteorological data shows that Abu Dhabi has a yearly sum of around 2044 (KWh/m2) of global solar irradiation on a horizontal surface and direct normal irradiation of around 1800 (KWh/m2) [2].
 On the other hand, electricity consumption in this region is growing considerably and is on track to exceed planned generation capacity.
 Solar thermal cooling is not a new concept; nevertheless, it has been gaining relevance in recent years because of its potential to provide efficient cooling at low costs without generating CO2 emissions.
 However, solar energy is a time dependent resource and therefore a disparity exists between energy generation and demand, therefore heat storage plays a key role in reducing excess energy production.
 It also provides the system with a degree of independence from the solar input, but the level of this independence is related to the size of storage employed.
-Nevertheless, a very high capacity of thermal storage is required to completely decouple supply from demand.
+Indeed, a very high capacity of thermal storage is required to completely decouple supply from demand.
 For these reasons, a new storage alternative is necessary.
 Of the possible options, phase change materials (PCMs) seem the most promising because of its higher storage density compared with sensible heat storage.
-In addition, PCMs have very small temperature differences between charging and discharging modes; the process may be considered as isothermal, which reduces efficiency losses.
+In addition, PCMs have very small temperature differences between charging and discharging modes; the process may be considered as isothermal, which reduces thermodynamic (availability)losses.

-The purpose of this document is to analyze a PCM storage unit using water as a working fluid in connection to an absorption chiller.
+The purpose of this document is to analyze a PCM storage unit using water as a transport fluid in connection to an absorption chiller.
 The solar thermal energy is harnessed using the Beam-down pilot plant in Masdar City (Figure 3).
 A model is developed and simulations carried out with commercial software (MatLab and COMSOL Multiphysics) using two different numerical methodologies in order to test the behavior of these three elements together.
 The current project combines these three units aiming at the provision of round-the-clock cooling to Masdar City without producing emissions.
 Therefore, for this project a dynamic model of the thermal behavior of the latent heat storage (LHS) unit is required.